Zomato IPO: Here's how to invest via Upstox, Zerodha, Paytm Money

-The IPO of food-tech unicorn Zomato is set to open for subscription from July 14-16.
-The company is offering shares with a face value of Rs one in the price band of Rs 72–Rs 76 each to raise a total of Rs 9,375 crore.
+The IPO of food-tech unicorn Zomato is set to open for subscription today and will close on July 16.
+The company is offering shares with a face value of Re one in the price band of Rs 72–Rs 76 each to raise a total of Rs 9,375 crore.

 The bid can be placed with a minimum of one lot, which consists of 195 shares.
 The shares will be listed tentatively on July 27, 2021.